kelvonlys/Turtle-Strategy/README.md

 This strategy is applied on Future Dow30EMini on hourly basis.
 Signals are generated when the price break previous high or low.
 A trailing stop loss strategy is done by simply applying Average True Range

 # Objective
-The objective of writing this strategy is to test if the turtle strategy still works since its invention by the legendary commodity traders Richard Dennis.
+The objective of writing this strategy is to take some of the strategy from turtle strategy and test if it still works nowadays.

 # Signals Generation
 A buy signal is generated when the price breaks previous high within 20 days with a bullish candlestick.
 Similarly, a sell signal is generated if price breaks previous low within 20 days with a bearish candlestick.